 4. Nepal beat Hong Kong to qualify for the T-20 World Cup:

 This moment needs little to no explanation.
 It was HISTORIC by all means.
 Nepal was playing in its inaugural major ICC tournament, the WORLD CUP.
 The excitement was immense.
 For most people, this was the first time they saw Nepal play on TV and for the enthusiast like us the first time in HD.
 NTV used to broadcast few and far between, but it was like 144p on YouTube these days.
 For the majority, they watched Cricket for the very first time.

 And Nepal didn’t disappoint.
-It was walk in the park against Hong Kong, World Cup debutant, just like Nepal.
-I was pretty confident going to the game cause they were more or less of Nepal’s caliber.
+It was a walk in the park against Hong Kong, a World Cup debutant, just like Nepal.
+I was pretty confident going to the game cause they were more or less of Nepal’s calibre.
 Nepal won comprehensively, and Spin twins of Shakti and Basant shone brightly.
 So did the leaders, Captain Paras, and Vice-captain Malla.
 Nepal bundled out Hong Kong for mere 69 runs in response to 149 posted by Nepal.
 Nepal’s performance raised some keen eyebrows in the process.

 3. Nepal holds its own against Bangladesh:

 I might be a little biased in putting two of the six moments from one same tournament.
 Still, Nepal being able to stand toe to toe with Bangladesh was symbolic.
 Symbolic of the leaps and bounce progress Nepal had made in the early 2010s.
 Nepal was rightly the underdogs heading into the game but had hopes of a miracle.
 Their first two games raised hopes of all Nepali —a total masterclass in the first and prevailing against the more formidable opponent, Afghanistan in the second.